eshwar0210/CS563-NLP/README.md

 This analysis helps us understand both the general sentiment towards each product as well as specific aspects that users like or dislike.

 ---
-Approach for Task 3: Product Review Classification Model In this task, the goal is to build a machine learning model that classifies product reviews as either "Useful" or "Not Useful".
+## Task 3: Product Review Classification Model
+In this task, the goal is to build a machine learning model that classifies product reviews as either "Useful" or "Not Useful".
 Below is a step-by-step breakdown of the approach followed in the code:

 1. Data Preprocessing and Merging